 Balance of Trade in Germany averaged 6.78 EUR Billion from 1962 until 2023, reaching an all time high of 23.18 EUR Billion in April of 2016 and a record low of -0.39 EUR Billion in May of 1991.
 This page provides - Germany Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Germany Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Balance of Trade in Germany is expected to be 23000.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Germany to stand at 9400.00 in 12 months time.
-In the long-term, the Germany Balance of Trade is projected to trend around 4600.00 EUR Million in 2020, according to our econometric models.
+Balance of Trade in Germany is expected to be 18.90 EUR Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Balance of Trade is projected to trend around 15.00 EUR Billion in 2024 and 13.00 EUR Billion in 2025, according to our econometric models.